apostrophecms/apostrophe-documentation/HOW_TO_UPDATE_THE_DOCUMENTATION.md

 ```

 Next, install the dependencies for the main Vuepress documentation as well as
 for the module documentation generator (see below).
+The `install` script file
+will do both with single command.

 ```
 ./install